ianbarber/php-svm/README.md

 Available via PECL: http://pecl.php.net/package/svm Documentation at: http://php.net/manual/en/book.svm.php

 LibSVM is an efficient solver for SVM classification and regression problems.
 The svm extension wraps this in a PHP interface for easy use in PHP scripts.
-The extension requires PHP 5.2 or above.
+As of version 0.2.0 the extension requires PHP 7.0 or above.
+Older versions are compatible with PHP from 5.2 to 5.6.

 # INSTALLATION

-Libsvm itself is required, and is available through some package management, or direct from the website.
+Libsvm itself is required.
+A bundled libsvm version is delivered as of version 0.2.0 and will be used when libsvm is not available on the target system.
+An external libsvm is usually available through some package management or can be compiled from source when fetched directly from the website.

 On ubuntu and other debian based systems, you may be able to installed the `libsvm-dev` package: